Regular Tetrahedron Volume Calculator

 Where regular tetrahedra appear in real measurements:

 • Tetrahedral kites.
-Multi-cell kites made from many small tetrahedra (Alexander Graham Bell pioneered these around 1900).
+Multi-cell kites built from many small tetrahedra, which Alexander Graham Bell pioneered around 1900 precisely because the structure gets stiffer without getting heavier.

-• Diamond crystal structure.
-Carbon atoms in diamond bond tetrahedrally — each carbon connected to four others at the vertices of a regular tetrahedron.
+• Diamond structure.
+Every carbon bonds to four others at the vertices of a tetrahedron, which is where the hardness comes from.

 Useful tetrahedron measurements (all derived from s):